ivoitovych/tt-metal/tt-train/BERT_IMPLEMENTATION_STATUS.md

 This document tracks the implementation status of BERT (Bidirectional Encoder Representations from Transformers) for the TTML framework.
 The implementation includes the base BERT model, BertForSequenceClassification task-specific head, and comprehensive validation against HuggingFace reference implementations.

-## Implementation Status: ✅ Production Ready
+## Implementation Status: ❌ NOT Production Ready - Critical Bugs Present

 ### Core Components Implemented